RMITLibrary/easy_cite/markdown/rmitharvard.md

 - Enclose the title of the article in single inverted commas (quotation marks).

-- Italicise the newspaper name.
+- Italicise the newspaper or magazine name.

 - Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule

-> Author's family name Initial (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper*, accessed Day Month Year.
+> Author's family name Initial (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper or Magazine*, accessed Day Month Year.
 URL

 ##### Example